The Health Lodge - Research Participation

 At the present time The Health Lodge is engaged in one research initiative:

-Southern Cross University: Patient Experiences of Integrative Health Care [PEICE]
+Southern Cross University: Patient and Practitioner Experiences of Integrative Health Care [PEICE]

 What is this research about?